 2. The thing that has brought me the most fun and happiness throughout my life other than my close friends and family is baseball.
 Today, this extends to intramural and city-league softball.
 When I was five years old, my parents signed me up to play T-ball at Adams Park in Kennesaw, Georgia, and I DID NOT want to do it.
 I was crying and crying, I was so scared.
 I was absolutely terrified of going out on the field when they brought me to the first practice, and I resisted with all my might.
 I guess somehow they got me out there.
 I do not remember any of this; my brain has probably suppressed the trauma of being forced to do this thing that I was so scared of doing, so that I’ll never be able to recall it.
 But my parents assure me that’s what happened.
 However, I probably started loving it the first or second time I played it, certainly before the first game.
 I remember being very excited to get my first uniform, so I tried it on the night I got it and paraded around the house in it.
 My team was the Yankees, of all things, but it was cheap rec-league T-ball, so our uniforms didn’t look anything like real Yankees uniforms.
 They consisted of a royal-blue T-shirt with “Yankees” in cursive, a blue hat with a “Y” on it in, like, Helvetica font, white pants, and blue leggings.
 Our coach was our family friend Buzz Johnson, who is one of the coolest guys I’ve ever known, and his son Jeffrey was on our team.
 He was one year older than me.

 I’ve heard about several friends and acquaintances who were turned off to baseball at a young age because of bad coaches (i.e., too hard on the kids and cared more about winning than teaching—winning is important, but only because having taught the kids well is a prerequisite to winning).
 But I never had a single bad coach.
 My best coach was David Palmer, the coach of my 13-, 14-, and 15-year-old traveling teams; he was a Major League pitcher for the Phillies, Expos, Braves, and, briefly, Sparky Anderson’s Tigers.
 He had elbow problems, so he was injured two or three times and his career was cut short.
 He led the Expos and Braves in strikeouts once or twice.
 I also saw him in two VHS tapes of MLB highlights and bloopers, both of which he owned, I think.
 One was a highlight and one was a blooper.
 I think they were both when he was on the Phillies.
 The first was a behind-the-back catch like Cliff Lee’s in Game 1 of the World Series, except Coach Palmer’s was faster and higher up, so I remember it as being more impressive.
 The second was when he tripped on the base as he was rounding third to score.
 I do have his autograph on my baseball card of him on the Braves.
 My mom got him to sign it during my first spring on the team.
-If I ever coach my son’s baseball teams, I will emulate him to the utmost extent possible.
+If I ever coach any sports teams of any children I might have, I will emulate him to the utmost extent possible.

 3. Baseball is so important in my life that it deserves two items in this list.
 I don’t let this show very often, but I am a little bit obsessed with the whole aura, the magic, the history, the je ne sais pas of this perfect sport.
 Baseball is perfect poetry and art, to me.
 One of my favorite things to see is Carlos Delgado’s home run swing.
 Delgado hitting a line drive to right-center field is poetry in motion.
 His swing is a thing of beauty.
 I feel the same way George Will does towards baseball.
 One of the people in the sports world I would most like to meet is not a star athlete or a legendary manager, but Tim Kurkjian from ESPN.
 We would talk about baseball for 12 straight hours.
 I identify with this quote from Branch Rickey, the famous baseball executive who created the first farm-team system for the Cardinals and signed Jackie Robinson for the Dodgers: “Man may penetrate the outer reaches of the universe, he may solve the very secret of eternity itself, but for me, the ultimate human experience is to witness the flawless execution of a hit-and-run.”
 Even though I don’t watch much baseball anymore and don’t care quite as much about the Braves now that I live 700 miles away and they stink, the influence of baseball on my life and my psyche will never dissipate.
 Like Tom Hanks’s character in A League of Their Own says, “Baseball is what gets inside you.
 It’s what lights you up.
 You can’t deny that.”